In this section

 These days, anyone who lives, learns, works, or worships within the County of Maui is eligible to join.
 And lots of people, families and businesses have taken us up on that invitation.

-As of April 2021, we had 20,000 members and assets of about $385 million.
+We serve nearly 20,000 members and have over $400 million in assets.
 But the good news is that when you're in need of financial services and assistance, our focus will be solely on you.

 Philosophy and Structure